Computing and Information Technology with Sandwich placement

 - 96 UCAS points

 - A Levels - grades CCC / BCD

-- BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma - grades MMM
+- BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma - grade MMM

-- Access to HE Diploma: 45 L3 credits at Merit
+- Access to HE Diploma: 45 Level 3 credits at Merit

 Use the UCAS Tariff calculator to check your qualifications and points

 Students must usually have studied for a minimum of two years post GCSE level.
 However, we will consider applications from mature students who do not have two years of post-16 study, where they have relevant work experience.
 Please see http://wlv.ac.uk/mature for further information.